BKWLD/vue-form/README.md

 ### Why does this package use an event bus?

-Most Vue form libraries manage field values with a direct data binding, often using `v-model`.
-The result is that each field name is repeated up to four times.
+Most Vue form libraries manage field values with a direct data binding, often using v-model.
+The result is that each field's `name` is repeated up to four times:

 ```
 <template>